CreativeWolfies/akyanet-research/akyanet.md

 Because you are not alone in this world.
 Entire countries suffer from this system because they are enslaved by richer countries like Western Europe, China, and United States of America.
 They are not the only ones, but the main ones to abuse from other countries.
-By this I do not mean that the population of Western Europe, China, and United States of America are bad people, I just want to say that their governments and big corporations are responsible for this abuse.
+By this I do not mean that the populations of Western Europe, China, and United States of America are the culprits, I just want to say that their governments and big corporations are responsible for this abuse.

 The population of these wealthy countries are the mere reflection of the consumerist world we're living in today.
-Some of these people live in ignorance, some are just fully indoctrinated by their society’s propaganda, and some live in the uncomfortable position of knowing what their government and big corporations perpetrate and feeling powerless to these acts.
+Some of these people live in ignorance, some are fully indoctrinated by their society’s propaganda, and some live in the uncomfortable position of knowing what their government and big corporations perpetrate and feeling powerless to these acts.

 The reason of this change becomes clear when you focus on every details of our world instead of simply following orders to look at the poor countries as "barbarian countries" and "useless countries" because they "deserved it".